gl-inet/docs-astrowarp/docs/quick_start/index.md

 Please follow the steps below to enable Cloud Services before using AstroWarp:

 **Step 1:** Access the router's management interface ([http://192.168.8.1](http://192.168.8.1){target="_blank"}).
-In the left panel, navigate to CLOUD SERVICES → AstroWap.
+In the left panel, navigate to CLOUD SERVICES → AstroWarp.
 Click on "Get Started."
 A "Cloud Services" window will appear in the top-right corner.
 Click the "Enable" button to activate Cloud Services.

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/1.png){class="glboxshadow"}

-**Step 2**: Log in to your GL account.
+**Step 2**: Log in to your glinet account.

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/2.png){class="glboxshadow"}